Space Only Stand Regulations & Information

 Platforms

-Please note, all electrics, water & waste and gas is pulled from floor ducts.
+Please note, all electrics and water & waste are pulled from floor ducts.
 If you would like to order a platform for your stand, please visit the RAI Webshop.
 Please note that all raised floors will also require a ramp for accessibility access.
-Please ensure to also order this via the RAI Webshop
+Please ensure to also order this via contacting RAI Exhibitor Services directly at exhibitorservices@rai.nl

 Ramps and Handrails

-Please check the G-Guide for Regulations relating to the use of ramps and handrails.
+Please check the E-Guide for Regulations relating to the use of ramps and handrails.

 Stand Ceilings